lh3/lh3.github.com/_posts/2024-09-28-why-is-bwa-aln-still-used.md

 1) 37 if $n<m$ and there are no hits with $n+1$ mismatches,
 2) $23-10\log_{10}N$ if $n<m$ and there are $N$ hits with $n+1$ mismatches, or
 3) 25 if $n=m$.
+Putting these together, bwa-aln outputs a mapQ of 25 or higher if doesn't see alignments with $n+1$ mismatches.
-This is where mapQ25 comes from.
+This is where the mapQ25 threshold comes from.
 It **overfits the bwa-aln heuristic**.

 Notably, when $n<m$, the bwa-aln mapQ is independent of $n$.